pij-se/aui/README.md

 #define AUI_TYPE_BIT CHAR_BIT
 #define AUI_TYPE_MAX UCHAR_MAX
 ```
-These definitions determine the
+These definitions determine
-* native data type used for the array in `struct aui` for storing arbitrary unsigned integer values,
+* the native data type primarily used for the array in `struct aui` to store arbitrary unsigned integer values,
 * the size in bits of the native data type, and
 * the maximum value of the native data type.

-It is recommended to redefine `AUI_TYPE`, `AUI_TYPE_BIT` and `AUI_TYPE_MAX` to use the unsigned integer data type with a known size that is fastest on the target compiler and platform.

-**IMPORTANT** `AUI_TYPE` must be an unsigned integer data type.
+It is recommended to redefine `AUI_TYPE`, `AUI_TYPE_BIT` and `AUI_TYPE_MAX` to use the target compiler and platform's fastest unsigned integer data type.

-**IMPORTANT** [test.c](https://github.com/pij-se/aui/edit/master/src/test.c) assumes the definitions above.

 ### Testing
 TODO